h2non/thread.js/README.md

 All values binded to the thread must be JSON-serializable, meaning only primitives types, raw objects and functions.
 Same with return values from threads.

+In modern browsers, there is possible to bind complex data type structures to the Worker scope using the Transferable interface which supports the [internal structure cloning algorithm](http://www.w3.org/html/wg/drafts/html/master/infrastructure.html#internal-structured-cloning-algorithm).
-DOM nodes, built-in objects, native functions and prototypes chains cannot be passed to the thread
+However, there are still some limitations: DOM nodes, native built-in functions and prototypes chains cannot be cloned and therefore, is not possible to bind them to the thread

 Additionally, threads do not have access to the DOM API